gtk-rs/gtk4-rs/book/src/accessibility.md

 ## Don't Rely on Color Alone

 Color should never be the only way to convey information.
-Users who are color-blind or using a screen reader won't notice a red border.
+Let's demonstrate this with a simple example where we only use color to notify the user about an invalid entry.

-Consider form validation.
-We set up a labeled entry with a hidden error label:
+First, we set up a labeled entry with a hidden error label:

 Filename: <a class=file-link href="https://github.com/gtk-rs/gtk4-rs/blob/main/book/listings/accessibility/5/main.rs">listings/accessibility/5/main.rs</a>